 - 1) The parties are encouraged to make an initial attempt, in good faith, to resolve the Dispute pursuant to the school's Appeal and Grievance Procedures or through informal means. - 2) If the Dispute is not resolved pursuant to the school's Grievance Procedure or through other informal means, then the Dispute will be resolved by binding arbitration between the parties.
 Arbitration is the referral of a dispute to one or more impartial persons for a final and binding determination.
 Both the student and the school agree that the Enrollment Agreement involves interstate commerce and that the enforceability of this Resolution of Disputes section will be governed, both procedurally and substantively, by the Federal Arbitration Act, 9 U.S.C.
 1-9 ("FAA").
-The arbitration between the student and the school will be administered by the American Arbitration Association ("AAA") or, in the event the AAA declines or is unable to administer the arbitration, by an arbitration forum or arbitrator that the student and the school mutually agree upon.
-If, after making a reasonable effort, the student and the school are unable to agree upon an arbitration forum or arbitrator, a court having proper jurisdiction will appoint an arbitration forum or arbitrator.
-The arbitration will be conducted in accordance with the AAA's Commercial Arbitration Rules ("Commercial Rules") and, when deemed appropriate by the arbitration forum or arbitrator, the AAA's Supplementary Procedure for Consumer-Related Disputes ("Consumer Procedures"), or the appropriate rules of any alternative arbitration forum selected by the student and the school or appointed by a court, subject to the following modifications:
+The arbitration between the student and the school will be administered by the American Arbitration Association ("AAA") or, in the event the AAA declines or is unable to administer the arbitration, by an arbitration forum or arbitrator that the school are unable to agree upon an arbitration forum or arbitrator, a court having proper jurisdiction will appoint an arbitration Rules ("Commercial Rules") and, when deemed appropriate by the arbitration forum or arbitrator, the AAA's Supplementary Procedure for Consumer-Related Disputes ("Consumer Procedures"), or the appropriate rules of any alternative arbitration forum selected by the student and the school or appointed by a court, subject to the following modifications: - a.

-- a.
 The arbitration will be conducted before a single arbitrator who will be a licensed attorney or a former judge and will have at least 10 years of legal experience in the resolution of commercial disputes. - b.
 The site of the arbitration will be in the city in which the school is located. - c.
 The substantive law which will govern the interpretation of a student's Enrollment Agreement and the resolution of any Dispute will be the law of the state where the school is located. - d.
 As limited by the FAA, the term of a student's Enrollment Agreement and the applicable AAA rules, the arbitrator will have the exclusive power and jurisdiction to make all procedural and substantive decisions concerning the Dispute, including, without limitation, decisions about whether the Dispute will be arbitrated as a mass, class or Individual action. - e.
 The parties may take discovery through interrogatories, depositions and requests for production that the arbitrator determines to be necessary to allow for a fair hearing, taking into consideration the claims involved and the expedited nature of arbitration. - f.
 In making an award, the arbitrator will not have jurisdiction to award to any party in the arbitration (i) consequential or punitive damages, (ii) costs or (iii) expert witness or attorneys' fees; provided, however, if the enforceability of any of these restrictions on jurisdiction is limited by the applicable substantive law or the applicable AAA rules, that restriction will only be enforced to the extent permitted by such law or rules. - g.
-The prevailing party in any of the following matters (without regard to Paragraph (f)) will be entitled to recover its reasonable attorneys' fees incurred in connection with such maters; (i) any motion which any party is required to make in the courts to compel arbitration of a dispute; or (ii) any appeal of an arbitration award, whether to the arbitrator or the courts, for the purpose of vacating, modifying or correcting the award. - h.
+The prevailing party in any of the following matters (without regard to Paragraph (f)) will be entitled to recover its reasonable attorneys' fees incurred in connection with such maters; (i) any motion which any party is required to make in the courts to compel arbitration of a dispute; or (ii) any appeal of an arbitration award, whether to the arbitrator or the courts, for the purpose of vacating, modifying or correcting the award.

 All aspects of the arbitration proceeding, and a ruling, decision or award by the arbitrator, will be strictly confidential.
 The parties will have the right to seek relief in the appropriate court to prevent any actual or threatened breach of this provision.